Robert Rollo Gillespie: India, Java, Sumatra, Nepal

 In 1811 he commanded forces in the Invasion of Java and took the city of Batavia.
 He was subsequently appointed Commander of the Forces in British-occupied Java and in 1812 he deposed the Sultan of Palembang in Sumatra, and took and plundered the royal Javanese city of Yogyakarta, receiving as his share of the plunder a sum of 74,000 Spanish dollars.
 On his return to India he speared a tiger that escaped from a cage and prowled on Bangalore racecourse.

-Two years later, at the beginning of the Anglo-Nepalese War, he led a column to attack a Nepalese hill fort at Khalanga, in the Battle of Nalapani, repulsing a Gurkha counter-attack.
+Two years later, at the beginning of the Anglo-Nepalese War, he led a column to attack a Nepalese hill fort at Khalanga, in the Battle of Nalapani, repulsing a Gorkha counter-attack.
 Gillespie then tried to follow them back into the fort with a dismounted party of the 8th Dragoons.
 Although this failed, Gillespie renewed the attack with companies of the 53rd Foot.
 Thirty yards from the fort he shouted the words, "One shot more for the honour of Down" and charged with the men when a Nepalese sharpshooter shot him through the heart and he died within seconds of falling.
 With his death the attack faltered causing the next senior officer to call a retreat.

 He was posthumously knighted with a K.C.B. on 1 January 1815.